top of page

 • Total Alkalinity: 300 - 800 ppm

-• Steady increase in chlorides and sulfates with every cycle
+• Chlorides and Sulfates: Steady increases with every cycle

 Cooling Tower Blowdown Treatment and Recycling Aspects

 Scaling potential must be calculated at proposed recovery levels.
-Calcium carbonate, calcium sulfate, and silica scaling thresholds determine how efficiently blowdown recovery can be achieved.
+Calcium carbonate, calcium sulfate, and silica scaling thresholds determine the efficiency of blowdown recovery.

-Organic chemical dosing influence membrane fouling.
+• Organic Chemical Dosing: The influence of organic chemical dosing on membrane fouling is significant.
 Therefore, pretreatment is highly recommended.

-The goal of blowdown wastewater recycling is not to create pure water.
-It is to create water suitable for reuse as cooling tower makeup or blended feed, while maintaining stable operation.
+The goal of blowdown wastewater recycling is not to create pure water but to generate water suitable for reuse as cooling tower makeup or blended feed while maintaining stable operation.

 Advanced Membranes for Cooling Tower Blowdown Water Recycling

-Membrane technology has drastically changed the treatment landscape of cooling tower blowdown recovery.
+Membrane technology has revolutionized the treatment landscape for cooling tower blowdown recovery.

-UF removes suspended solids, bacteria, and colloids.
-More importantly, it stabilizes feed water quality.
-This stability protects downstream membranes and simplifies operation.
+UF effectively removes suspended solids, bacteria, and colloids.
+More importantly, it stabilizes feed water quality, protecting downstream membranes and simplifying operations.

-GreenPebble Technologies' UF membrane portfolio handle variable organic/inorganic loads and intermittent dosing chemicals exposure better than other prevalent options.
+GreenPebble Technologies' UF membrane portfolio handles variable organic and inorganic loads and intermittent dosing chemical exposures better than other prevalent options.

-FO uses osmotic pressure instead of hydraulic pressure, which makes it well suited for cooling tower blowdown with high fouling and variable chemistry.
-It tolerates high TDS, silica, and organic additives better than pressure driven membranes.
-Fouling is more reversible, and cleaning is easy.
+FO utilizes osmotic pressure instead of hydraulic pressure, making it well-suited for cooling tower blowdown with high fouling and variable chemistry.
+It tolerates high TDS, silica, and organic additives better than pressure-driven membranes.
+Fouling is more reversible, and cleaning is easier.

-GreenPebble Technologies SEPION FO is an energy-efficient solution due to its inclusion of waste heat for Membrane Distillation (MD) or low pressure Nanofiltration (NF) as a draw solution recovery system.
-This allows overall high water recovery with lower mechanical stress on membranes.
+GreenPebble Technologies' SEPION FO is an energy-efficient solution that incorporates waste heat for Membrane Distillation (MD) or low-pressure Nanofiltration (NF) as a draw solution recovery system.
+This allows for high overall water recovery with lower mechanical stress on membranes.

-RO provides higher level salt removal.
-It is applied when discharge limits are strict or when reuse requires lower salinity.
-Low pressure membranes and multistage recovery designs reduce energy use and fouling risk.
+RO provides a higher level of salt removal and is applied when discharge limits are strict or when reuse requires lower salinity.
+Low-pressure membranes and multistage recovery designs reduce energy use and fouling risk.

-The key is conservative recovery targets combined with robust pretreatment.
+The key is to set conservative recovery targets combined with robust pretreatment.

-MD uses a temperature driven vapor pressure difference to separate water from salts.
-It handles very high salinity blowdown where reverse osmosis becomes impractical.
-Silica, hardness, and non volatile salts are fully rejected.
-The process works well with low grade waste heat from industrial operations, reducing fuel demand.
-GreenPebble Tech uses MD process as a draw recovery system for FO as an upstream process.
-With the use of MD, it is possible to achieve high concentration rejects for brine minimization.
-It can also be used as a polishing step in near zero discharge systems.
+MD employs a temperature-driven vapor pressure difference to separate water from salts.
+It effectively handles very high salinity blowdown where reverse osmosis becomes impractical.
+Silica, hardness, and non-volatile salts are fully rejected.
+The process works well with low-grade waste heat from industrial operations, reducing fuel demand.
+GreenPebble Technologies uses the MD process as a draw recovery system for FO as an upstream process.
+With MD, it is possible to achieve high concentration rejects for brine minimization.
+It can also serve as a polishing step in near-zero discharge systems.

 Energy Perspective

-Simultaneously, cleaner cooling water improves heat transfer.
+Simultaneously, cleaner cooling water enhances heat transfer.
 Reduced fouling lowers fan power and stabilizes approach temperature.

-Membrane systems consume electricity - typically 2.5 - 3 kWh/m3.
+Membrane systems typically consume electricity at a rate of 2.5 - 3 kWh/m3.
 This must be evaluated against the energy intensity of thermal evaporation or continuous raw water treatment.

-In ZLD plants, every m3 of blowdown recycled reduces steam consumption in evaporators (MEE).
-This delivers immediate and realized fuel/OpEx savings.
+In ZLD plants, every cubic meter of recycled blowdown reduces steam consumption in evaporators (MEE), delivering immediate fuel and operational expenditure savings.

 Conclusion

-Sustainable cooling tower blowdown wastewater recovery is no longer optional.
-It is a practical response to water scarcity, rising energy costs, and stringent discharge norms.
+Sustainable cooling tower blowdown wastewater recovery is no longer an option; it is a practical response to water scarcity, rising energy costs, and stringent discharge norms.

-There are practical technical challenges but they can be managed with careful system level optimization.
-Chemistry and process engineering driven design, strong pretreatment, and appropriate membrane selection form the backbone of successful projects.
+While there are technical challenges, they can be managed through careful system-level optimization.
+Chemistry and process engineering-driven design, strong pretreatment, and appropriate membrane selection form the backbone of successful projects.

-Blowdown must be treated as a recoverable resource, not an inconvenient waste stream.
+Blowdown must be treated as a recoverable resource, not merely an inconvenient waste stream.

-Users that act early gain water sustainability, lower operating cost, and long term regulatory compliance.
-Those that delay will eventually face forced upgrades under pressure, and frequent breakdown - often resulting in higher cost and risk.
+Users who act early can achieve water sustainability, lower operating costs, and long-term regulatory compliance.
+Those who delay may face forced upgrades under pressure, leading to frequent breakdowns and higher costs and risks.

-Cooling towers are essential unit operation and so they generate frequent and in large volumes blowdown wastewate stream as well.
-That makes them one of the most reliable starting points for industrial water sustainability.
+Cooling towers are essential unit operations, generating large volumes of blowdown wastewater.
+This makes them one of the most reliable starting points for industrial water sustainability.

-Hybrid membrane systems as described in this post offer the optimized balance of recovery, reliability, and operating cost.
-Contact us at info@greenpebbletech.com for the first free assessment of your cooling tower blowdown challenge.
+Hybrid membrane systems, as described in this post, offer an optimized balance of recovery, reliability, and operating cost.
+Contact us at info@greenpebbletech.com for a free assessment of your cooling tower blowdown challenge.

 Frequently Asked Questions